rdiaz82/mqttSqlLite/README.md

 {
  "client" : "CLIENT_NAME_USED_TO_IDENTIFY_THE_RESPONSE"
  "password" : "YOUR_PASSWORD_FOR_MANAGEMENT_OPTIONS",
- "topic" : "TOPIC / ALL" #optional in some cases "option" : "COMMAND_OPTION" #optional in some cases
+ "topic" : "TOPIC / ALL", #optional in some cases "option" : "COMMAND_OPTION", #optional in some cases }
- }
 ```
 The available commands related with topics managements are the following: